-Covid-19 closure: The Modern Records Centre is currently closed and MRC staff have no access to the original archive collections.
-We are therefore unable to provide new copies of documents or examine original documents for enquirers.
+Covid-19 closure: The Modern Records Centre is currently closed and MRC staff have limited access to the original archive collections.
+There may therefore be a delay in answering enquiries which require staff access to original documents.

 Copying documents during your visit